vever001/dmt_structure_export/README.md

 This project contains Drush command(s) to export a Drupal 7 or Drupal 8 website structure to CSV files.
 Those CSV files can then be used to build mappings for a website migration.

+The `dmt-se:export` command can be used to generate a single export.

-The `dmt-structure-export` Drush command will generate several CSV files:
+The `dmt-se:export-all` command will run all exports and generate CSV files:
 - `entity_bundles.csv`: All entity types and bundles (+ several settings)
 - `entity_properties.csv`: All entity properties for each entity type and bundle
 - `fields.csv`: All field bases